vuvoivang/Test-Automation_AUT-Source/README.md

 ### Step to go

-At course: Click Announcements -> Add a new topic
+At course: Turn Editing On -> Add an activity or resource -> Assignment

 ### Basic